learn-co-curriculum/swift-statically-typed/README.md

 ```
 ![](https://curriculum-content.s3.amazonaws.com/swift/swift-statically-typed/type_mismatch_function_parameter.png)

-Apple recommends using `Int` for general use, even when the instance represents a non-negative value.
-Their reasoning is that this improves interoperability between different units of code.
+**Top-tip:** *Apple recommends using* `Int` *for general use, even when the instance represents a non-negative value.
+Their reasoning is that this improves interoperability between different units of code.*

 ## Converting Data Types